-33. RELATED PARTY TRANSACTIONS
+33. RELATED PARTY TRANSACTIONS AND LOANS TO DIRECTORS Related party transactions

 In addition to the remuneration details of the Directors, who represent the key management personnel of the Group, in note 13 to the financial statements, the Group had the following major transactions with related parties in the normal course of business during the year.
 The details of related party transactions, related expenses and income for the year and outstanding balances as at the year end are as follows: